firework256/Typology-Grandma/README.md

 *However, both my parent's are well aware of the project, and suprisingly encouraged it.*

+Ring Breakdown:
+*Ring is 2 months of the most recent footage --> (Installed) February 15, 2025 - March 17th, 2025.
+* There are exactly 250 videos - Ring allowed the export of 5 folders, which held 50 videos.
+* Exported frames come to about 1,500 images per Ring folder of 50 videos.
+* I had to go through and delete the images I didn't like

 # Challenges
 I encountered a lot of challenges with the dataset.
 The most being that because it's a dataset, I truly care about, I don't want to screw it up, which is why I'll be refining it profusely.